AMID Logo E-BAY Logo

 PAYMENT TERMS AND RETURN POLICY

 In our business practice, email is considered the mandatory method of communication with our customers.
-All freight invoices are issued via email.
+All invoices are issued via email.
 If, for any reason, a customer does not receive our email as expected, it is the customer's responsibility to contact us to find a reason for not receiving the email.

 PAYMENTS VIA PAYPAL